 Name Version Notes IBM® PlatformTM LSF® 10.1.x The LSF client software must be installed on the EF Portal Agent host.
-The installer asks you to specify the LSF profile file.
-Altair® PBS Professional®, OpenPBS® Altair® PBS Professional®: 19.2.x - 2020.1.x OpenPBS®: 19.1.x - 20.0.x The OpenPBS® or PBS Professional® client software must be installed on the EF Portal Agent host.
+The installer asks you to specify the Altair® PBS Professional®, OpenPBS® Altair® PBS Professional®: 19.2.x - 2020.1.x OpenPBS®: 19.1.x - 20.0.x The OpenPBS® or PBS Professional® client software must be installed on the EF Portal Agent host.
 The installer asks you to specify the directory where the OpenPBS® or PBS Professional® client software is installed.

 Name Version Notes SLURMTM 19.05.x - 23.0.x SLURMTM binaries must be installed on the EF Portal Server host.
 SLURMTM master host must be reachable from the EF Portal Server host.
 The installer asks you to specify the path where binaries are installed.
-For SLURMTM configuration, specifically related to compute nodes that are dedicated to interactive sessions, the Features: vnc,dcv,dcv2 and RealMemory parameters must be added to every required node. 'dcv2' stands for DCV since 2017.
-Sun® Grid Engine (SGE) 8.1.x The Grid Engine client software must Univa® Grid Engine® (UGE) 8.6.x be installed on the EF Portal Agent host.
-The \$SGE_ROOT/\$SGE_CELL/common

-Son of Grid Engine (SoGE) 8.1.x must be shared from SGE master to EF nodes.
+For SLURM TM configuration, specifically related to compute nodes that are dedicated to interactive sessions, the Features: vnc,dcv,dcv2 and RealMemory parameters must be added to every required node. 'dcv2' stands for DCV since 2017.
+Sun® Grid Engine (SGE) 8.1.x The Grid Engine client software must Univa® Grid Engine® (UGE) 8.6.x host.
+Son of Grid Engine (SoGE) 8.1.x The \$SGE_ROOT/\$SGE_CELL/common must be shared from SGE master to EF nodes.
 The installer asks you to specify the Grid Engine shell settings file.
 Gridware 9.x The Gridware client software must be installed on the EF Portal Agent host.
 AWS Batch The AWS Batch cluster must be created with AWS ParallelCluster 3.x (3.0.0 or later) and AWS ParallelCluster Batch CLI 1.0.0 must be installed.
 The installer asks you to specify the AWS ParallelCluster cluster name, the AWS Region, the local AWS profile, and the IAM role to use to interact with AWS.